 In heaven, the abusers and the abused share in the same divine helping of grace and a heaping dollop of mercy.

 In heaven, forgiveness melts what tore us apart.
 Oh, how I wish we could share in that banquet now, where all is peace and joy and love.
-And I suppose if we cannot come to terms to eating with the villains and the saints, then we have another choice altogether.
+And I suppose if we cannot come to terms to eating with the villains and the saints, then we have another choice altogether of where to sit though the seats in that abode are not as comfortable.

 For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 Matthew 6:14